Gelbpunkt/zangy/README.md

 ## Is it fast?

 Yes!
-It beats similar Python libraries by a fair magin.
+It beats similar Python libraries by a fair margin.
 Tokio, no GIL lock and the speed of Rust especially show when setting 1 million keys _in parallel_.

 Benchmark sources can be found in the `bench` directory.